Güzelçamlı

-Güzelçamlı (also referred to locally as Çamlı for short) is a sea-side town and municipality in the district of Kuşadası in Turkey's Aydın Province, and an increasingly popular tourist resort.
+Güzelçamlı (also referred to locally as Çamlı for short) is a sea-side neighbourhood of the municipality and district of Kuşadası, Aydın Province, Turkey.
+Its population is 7,981 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It is an increasingly popular tourist resort.
 It is situated at a distance of 23 km following the shoreline southwards from the district's center of Kuşadası.
 The town borders the Dilek Peninsula-Büyük Menderes Delta National Park to its immediate south.
-The town's permanent population is around 10,000 but may rise to around 50,000 and possibly more in the summer with the arrival of tourists and owners of secondary houses.
+The town's permanent population is around 8,000 but may rise to around 50,000 and possibly more in the summer with the arrival of tourists and owners of secondary houses.
 Güzelçamlı is becoming increasingly renowned in the market for foreign purchases of real estate in Turkey.

 History

 The history of Güzelçamlı dates as far back as 700 BC.
 In the Ionian era, the locality was the convention center of the Ionian city states and was named Panionium.
 The Ionians had formed a federation consisting of 12 Ionian cities and also held games here to mark their gatherings.
 During excavations in 1957 and 1958 an antique theater was uncovered, which had 12 rows of seats carved out of rock.
 Many famous battles were fought in this area, including the Battle of Mycale between the Greek and Persian forces.